 Cedar oil is also safe enough to be used as a topical insect repellent.
 Keep a small spray bottle diluted with water around and be sure to spray before going out.
 You will notice that errors of all kinds are in store for you!

-Neem oil will not kill ticks, but it is an effective way to keep ticks away.
+Neem oil will not kill ticks, but it is an effective way to get rid of ticks in your yard.
 It comes from a shade tree commonly found in Asia and India, usually from its seeds.
 It is used for many things, but it is widely known as a very effective Organic Pesticide.
 It will not help kill adult ticks if they are already on you, but it will keep them away if you are treating your lawn and yourself.

 Interestingly, it will kill tick eggs and prevent female ticks from laying fertilized eggs.
 While it does not kill, it disrupts the life cycle of ticks.
 As an added benefit, neem oil is also great for repelling other pests, such as mosquitoes and ants, making it perfect for use anywhere on your lawn and garden.